CryptoBLK/Abelian/CONTRIBUTING.md

 * Tests would be nice to have if you're adding functionality.

 Patches are preferably to be sent via a GitLab pull request.
-If that can't be done, patches in "git format-patch" format can be sent (eg, posted to fpaste.org with a long enough timeout and a link posted to #abelian-dev on irc.freenode.net).
+If that can't be done, patches in "git format-patch" format can be sent.

 Patches should be self contained.
 A good rule of thumb is to have one patch per separate issue, feature, or logical change.
 Also, no